Longevity: Fasting, diet, sleep, stress - How to personalise your approach

 But that's not necessarily the thing that will be right for everyone.
 So you have to back that up with blood testing, how you feel and your overall goals.

-Sleep and Longevity - What Nick is Tracking
+Sleep and longevity - What A Longer Life is tracking

 RL at 39:30